hmdilham/hmdilham/README.md

 ## 🚀 About Me

-I'm a passionate **Software Developer** who loves creating innovative solutions and bringing ideas to life through code.
-I enjoy working on both frontend and backend technologies, always eager to learn and adapt to new challenges.
+I'm a passionate **DevOps, IOT and Software Developer** who loves creating innovative solutions and bringing ideas to life.
+I always eager to learn and adapt to new challenges.

 - 🔭 I'm currently working on **exciting Cloud Computing, IOT and Web application**
 - 🌱 I'm currently learning **advanced cloud technologies and DevOps practices**